ome/omero-metadata/README.rst

 Copyright
 ---------

-2018-2021, The Open Microscopy Environment
+2018-2022, The Open Microscopy Environment and Glencoe Software, Inc